Table of Contents

 Why Should you Improve your Sleep?

 Chances are you are not getting enough rest.
 According to the CDC, 1 in 3 American adults regularly go without adequate sleep.
-The CDC reports that continuous failure to meet the recommended hours of sleep for your age range can lead to numerous health problems, which include but are not limited to:
+The CDC reports that continuous failure to meet the recommended hours of sleep for your age range can lead to numerous health problems, which include but are not limited to:- Obesity

 - Diabetes